jarokaz/merlin-on-vertex/README.md

 Commercial recommenders are trained on huge datasets, often several hundreds of terabytes in size.
 At this scale, data preprocessing steps often take much more time than training recommender machine learning models.
 [NVTabular](https://developer.nvidia.com/nvidia-merlin/nvtabular) - a core component of *Merlin* - is a feature engineering and preprocessing library designed to effectively manipulate terabytes of recommender system datasets and significantly reduce data preparation time.

 In this repo we demonstrate how to operationalize NVTabular data preprocessing workflow using Vertex AI Pipelines and multi-GPU processing nodes.

-## Repository structure
+The repo includes two samples of reusable and customizable data preprocessing pipelines developed using [Kubeflow Pipelines SDK](https://www.kubeflow.org/docs/components/pipelines/sdk/sdk-overview/) and [Google Cloud pipeline components](https://cloud.google.com/vertex-ai/docs/pipelines/build-pipeline#google-cloud-components).

+The first pipeline demonstrates how to process large CSV datasets managed in [Google Cloud Storage](https://cloud.google.com/storage).
+The second pipeline digests source data from [Google BigQuery](https://www.google.com/search?q=bigquery&oq=bigquery&aqs=chrome..69i57j0i512l9.1610j0j15&sourceid=chrome&ie=UTF-8)

 The source code for the data preprocessing, model training, and model inference is provided in [src](src) directory.
 However, we provide the following notebook to drive the execution of the of different steps of the system:

+## Training HugeCTR models

 1. [00-dataset-management](00-dataset-management.ipynb) describes and explore the dataset used in our examples, and load it to BigQuery.
 2. [01-dataset-preprocessing](01-dataset-preprocessing.ipynb) shows how to use NVTabular to preprocess the CSV data on GCS, as well as BigQuery data, to Parquet files with Vertex AI.